fureyc/municipal-water-demand-forecasting/README.md

 I began with linear quantile regression as a transparent benchmark, estimating the conditional 10th, 50th and 90th percentiles of demand.
-The resulting central interval contained about **74.4%** of rolling-validation observations rather than its nominal 80%, which motivated a second question: could the quantile forecasts be calibrated while respecting the sequential nature of the data?
+The resulting central interval contained about **74.4%** of observations over the 2023–March 2025 chronological evaluation period rather than its nominal 80%, which motivated a second question: could the quantile forecasts be calibrated while respecting the sequential nature of the data?